Werner Sombart

-Werner Sombart (/ˈvɜːrnər ˈzɒmbɑːrt/; [ˈzɔmbaʁt]; 19 January 1863 – 18 May 1941) was a German economist, historian and sociologist the head of the "Youngest Historical School" and one of the leading Continental European social scientists during the first quarter of the 20th century.
-The term late capitalism is accredited to him.
-The concept of creative destruction associated with capitalism is also of his coinage.
+Werner Sombart (/ˈvɜːrnər ˈzɒmbɑːrt/; [ˈzɔmbaʁt]; 19 January 1863 – 18 May 1941) was a German economist, historian and sociologist.
+Head of the "Youngest Historical School," he was one of the leading Continental European social scientists during the first quarter of the 20th century.
+The term "late capitalism" is accredited to him.
+The concept of "creative destruction" associated with capitalism is also of his coinage.

 His magnum opus was Der moderne Kapitalismus.
-It was published in 3 volumes from 1902 through 1927.
-In Kapitalismus he described four stages in the development of capitalism from its earliest iteration as it evolved out of feudalism, which he called proto-capitalism to early, high and, finally, late capitalism —Spätkapitalismus— in the post World War I period.
+It was published in three volumes from 1902 through 1927.
+In Kapitalismus he described four stages in the development of capitalism from its earliest iteration as it evolved out of feudalism, which he called proto-capitalism to early, high and, finally, late capitalism – Spätkapitalismus – in the post World War I period.

 Life and work

 Early career, socialism and economics

 Werner Sombart was born in Ermsleben, Harz, the son of a wealthy liberal politician, industrialist, and estate-owner, Anton Ludwig Sombart.
 He studied law and economics at the universities of Pisa, Berlin, and Rome.
 In 1888, he received his Ph.D. from Berlin under the direction of Gustav von Schmoller and Adolph Wagner, then the most eminent German economists.

-As an economist and especially as a social activist, Sombart was then seen as radically left-wing, and so only received — after some practical work as head lawyer of the Bremen Chamber of Commerce — a junior professorship at the out-of-the-way University of Breslau.
+As an economist and especially as a social activist, Sombart was then seen as radically left-wing, and so only received – after some practical work as head lawyer of the Bremen Chamber of Commerce – a junior professorship at the out-of-the-way University of Breslau.
 Although faculties at such eminent universities as Heidelberg and Freiburg called him to chairs, the respective governments always vetoed this.
-Sombart, at that time, was an important Marxian, someone who used and interpreted Karl Marx — to the point that Friedrich Engels said he was the only German professor who understood Das Kapital.
+Sombart, at that time, was an important Marxian, someone who used and interpreted Karl Marx – to the point that Friedrich Engels said he was the only German professor who understood Das Kapital.
 Sombart called himself a "convinced Marxist," but later wrote that "It had to be admitted in the end that Marx had made mistakes on many points of importance."

 As one of the German academics concerned with contemporary social policy, Sombart also joined the Verein für Socialpolitik (Social Policy Association) around 1888, together with his friend and colleague Max Weber.
 This was then a new professional association of German economists affiliated with the historical school, who saw the role of economics primarily as finding solutions to the social problems of the age and who pioneered large scale statistical studies of economic issues.

 Sombart was not the first sociologist to devote an entire book to the concept of social movement as he did in his Sozialismus und soziale Bewegung, published in 1896.
 His understanding of social movements was inspired by Marx and by a book on social movements by Lorenz von Stein.
-For him, the rising worker’s movement was a result of the inherent contradictions of capitalism.
-The proletarian situation created a “love for the masses”, which, together with the tendency “to a communistic way of life” in social production, was a prime feature of the social movement.
+For him, the rising worker's movement was a result of the inherent contradictions of capitalism.
+The proletarian situation created a "love for the masses", which, together with the tendency "to a communistic way of life" in social production, was a prime feature of the social movement.